Posted by John Steven on February 6, 2011

 When you’ve done that for 10-13 apps, our representative sample, stop and take stock of what you’ve collected.
 You’ll have created a very good list of items for which you’ll want to create custom rules.
 Different tools call the kind of rules you’ll create different things, but suffice it to say you’ll be writing rules to tell the tool that it’s:

 The above list is by no means exhaustive.
-Indeed, you’ll want to look at data originating from the persistence tier and headed to the web (not listed above) but we often consider this as a second phase of customization.
-You’ll also want to begin considering data entry/exit from 2nd and 3rd party components within the applications being tests.
+Indeed, you’ll want to look at data originating from the persistence tier and headed to the web (not listed above), but we often consider this as a second phase of customization.
+You’ll also want to begin considering data entry/exit from second- and third-party components within the applications being tests.
 Again, another good subsequent customization phase.

 Gosh, this sounds expensive